jbush001/RustNetworkStack/README.md

 The network stack must be run with root privileges, as the TUN device is not accessible to regular users.
-It's probably possible to make configuration changes to avoid that, but I haven't bothered.
+It's probably possible to make configuration changes to avoid that, but I haven't done that.

 You can also run tcpdump in another window to monitor traffic (this has to be invoked after netstack is running, otherwise the interface will not exist).